top of page

 Caravan,Motorhome and Campervan Blog

-Caravanning is all about chasing freedom — but sometimes, the weather has other plans.
+Caravanning is all about chasing freedom, but sometimes the weather has other plans.
 Whether you’re pitched on a breezy coastal clifftop or caught in a surprise downpour in the countryside, wind and storm prep is essential for staying safe and protecting your pride and joy.

-Why Wind Matters
+🌪️ Why Wind Matters

-Caravans are light and have a lot of surface area, making them vulnerable to strong gusts and sudden weather changes.
+Caravans are light and have a lot of surface area.
+This makes them vulnerable to strong gusts and sudden weather changes.
+Even moderate wind can cause problems such as:

 • Stability and rocking